Watering

 2. 2

-Unpot the plant and examine the full rhizome.
-Healthy rhizome tissue is firm and pale; rotted sections are dark, soft, and often have a distinct unpleasant odor.
+Unpot the plant and examine the full length of the rhizome, not just the visible top surface, since rot often runs further underneath than what shows from above.
+Healthy tissue is firm and pale; rotted sections are dark, soft, and usually carry a distinct unpleasant odor.

 3. 3

-Using a sterile blade, cut away all affected rhizome tissue back into clearly firm, healthy tissue, cutting generously beyond the visible rot line since the infection often extends slightly further than what is visibly discolored.
+Using a sterile blade, cut away every affected section back into clearly firm, healthy tissue, cutting generously beyond the visible rot line since the infection commonly extends slightly further than what's discolored.

 4. 4

-If a healthy section of rhizome with at least one viable growth point remains, let the cut surface dry and callus for several hours to a day in a dry, open spot before repotting.
+If a healthy section of rhizome with at least one viable growth point remains, let the cut surface dry and callus for several hours to a full day in a dry, open spot before repotting, which reduces the chance of reinfection through the fresh wound.

 5. 5